simondparsons/basic-vision/models/README.md

 From:
 Thorat, P., Tongaonkar, R. and Jagtap, V., 2020.
 Towards designing the best model for classification of fish species using deep neural networks.
 In Proceeding of International Conference on Computational Science and Applications: ICCSA 2019 (pp. 343-351).
 Springer Singapore.

 An 8 layer VGG variant with: a convolution layer with 32 filters, two convolution layers with 64 filters, 3 convolution layers with 128 filters, followed by a 1024 unit FC layer and an n-class output layer.
 (So VGG8_3 replacing a 32 filter layer with a 128 filter layer.)
-As they point out this is the first 6 layers of VGG11 (though with the number of filters halved).
+As they point out this is a cut down version of VGG16 (though with the number of filters at each layer halved).

 ### VGG8_F/M